Harvard 'legacy' policy challenged on heels of affirmative action ruling

 "Your family's last name and the size of your bank account are not a measure of merit, and should have no bearing on the college admissions process,” he said in a statement.

+President Joe Biden, a Democrat, in remarks following las week's Supreme Court ruling, said schools should consider eliminating legacy policies because they “expand privilege instead of opportunity.”

+Several prominent lawmakers from both parties made similar comments.
+Representative Barbara Lee, a Democrat from California, called legacy policies "affirmative action for white people" in a tweet.

-According to the complaint, nearly 70% of Harvard applicants with family ties to donors or alumni are white and are about six times more likely to be admitted than other applicants.
+According to Monday's complaint, nearly 70% of Harvard applicants with family ties to donors or alumni are white and are about six times more likely to be admitted than other applicants.

 About 28% of Harvard's class of 2019 were legacies, the groups said in the complaint.
 That means fewer admissions slots were available for non-white applicants who are far less likely to have family ties to the school, they said.